nnekaou/Greetings/README.md

 Welcome to my newest webpage.
 Here you can find my interests and a little bit about my experiences.
 I am excited for you to get to know me!
 Feel free to contact me at nudeagba@stevens.edu.

 A self-driven Software Engineering student with three years of work and leadership experience.
-As a student with a strong interest in technology and social sciences; I am eager to obtain a position that will allow me to expand my skills in data analysis and computational social science.
+I am interested in the effect of technology in public urban spaces and how technology can be utilized to foster human interaction.
+This past summer, I conducted research at the University of Florida under Dr. Juan Gilbert on the human perception of altered media and the use of AR/VR for physical therapy.

+The emergence of smart city technology and devices intending to be used to solve mental and social problems inspired my direction of research.
+I would like to study the intent versus the impact of technological advancements in public spaces.
+As the emergence of smart spaces is a global phenomenon, I would also like to understand the cultural and environmental differences that direct data-driven design.

 ## Experiences